David-Sweeney/StellarMortis/README.md

 StellarMortis is a Python package which allows you to create populations of dead stars&mdash;*galactic underworlds*&mdash;and to simulate their effects as seen through microlensing.

-This package combines the code developed in *[The Galactic Underworld](https://ui.adsabs.harvard.edu/abs/2022MNRAS.516.4971S/abstract)* and *Observing the Galactic Underworld* (currently under review) with some significant modifications and extensions.
+This package combines the code developed in *[The Galactic Underworld](https://ui.adsabs.harvard.edu/abs/2022MNRAS.516.4971S/abstract)* and *Observing the Galactic Underworld* (currently under review) with significant modifications and extensions.
 Particularly, the code has been restructured to be more modular and to allow the population of dead stars generated to have their microlensing events seemlessly simulated.

 ## Installation
 To install StellarMortis simply use pip: